jmwang0117/hugo-academic/content/publication/EdgeGNSSRTK/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 2020 2nd International Conference on Robotics, Intelligent Control and Artificial Intelligence*
+publication: In *the 6th International Conference on Electronic Information Technology and Computer Engineering*
-publication_short: In *RICAI 2020*
+publication_short: In *EITCE 2022*

-abstract: "Given the difficulties faced in real-time monitoring of slope deformation and the low degree of automation of the traditional monitoring methods, a BDS/GPS based geological deformation monitoring system was designed.
-This system uses carrier phase differential technology to achieve BDS/GPS high-precision positioning, transmits data through the NB-IoT wireless network, and transmits slope deformation monitoring data and environmental-based data to a cloud server, achieving automatic and real-time data collection and transmission.
-In order to study the function and accuracy of the BDS / GPS integrated system in deformation monitoring, experiments are designed to test the stability of the system and collected environmental factors.
-The feasibility of BDS / GPS in deformation monitoring is analyzed from the constellation distribution and satellite system.
-The test results show that long-term continuous observation is the prerequisite for obtaining high-precision positioning data.
-Under the same conditions, the BDS / GPS integrated system's measured accuracy is better than that of the BDS single system."
+abstract: "Aiming at the problem that GNSS-RTK technology cannot effectively monitor landslides due to gross errors and high- frequency noise during landslide monitoring, a GNSS-RTK landslide monitoring system based on the improved Raida criterion(3σ) was designed.
+The system uses Raspberry Pi as the control core, uses GNSS-RTK technology to complete deformation data collection, and combines NB-IoT to achieve data transmission and cloud storage.
+In order to further improve the monitoring accuracy, real-time gross error detection and high-frequency noise removal method based on the improved Raida criterion(3σ) and Butterworth low-pass filtering is proposed, combined with edge computing devices to complete real-time data processing, and reduce the pressure of cloud computing.
+The experimental results show that the system's data transmission is reliable and efficient.
+After gross error elimination and noise processing, real-time deformation monitoring of 10 mm in the horizontal and elevation directions can be realized; at the same time, the monitoring error of the GNSS combined system is smaller than that of the GPS single system."

 # Summary.
 An optional shortened abstract.
-summary: <b style="color:#E08040">Junming Wang,</b> Jiuyuan Huo, Lin Mu, Hamzah Murad Mohammed Al-Neshmi, Tao Ju </br>
+summary: Jiuyuan Huo, <b style="color:#E08040">Junming Wang,</b> Yi Shi</br>
-         <b style="font-size:120%;color:#008080">[RICAI 2020] </b>
+         <b style="font-size:120%;color:#008080">[EITCE 2022] </b>
-         <b style="color:#3F51B5"> In Proceedings of the 2nd International Conference on Robotics, Intelligent Control and Artificial Intelligence</b>
+         <b style="color:#3F51B5"> In the 6th International Conference on Electronic Information Technology and Computer Engineering</b>